Takashi Naito1 Naoto Takano2 Eiichirou Inamura2 Abdelmoumène Hadji3

 The console and operator layout in the consolidated control room is arranged, in this example, focused on better communication in accordance with the process flow of the refinery units for achieving efficient plant operation.
 Although the service procedure of the Control Room Design is standardized, required study items and issues to be improved vary from control room to control room.
 Yokogawa will continue to provide the valuable Control Room Design service to create better operation environments for customers, based on a human-centered design approach.

-Control room design needs to take into consideration all aspects of the work environment including operator comfort, ergonomics, safety, ease of communication, functionality, automation of systems, and business policy.
-Yokogawa helps clients physically consolidate and functionally integrate their control rooms.
+Solutions to improve operator comfort, ergonomics, safety, ease of communication, functionality, automation of systems, and business policy.